Covera Covera

 Case 2 Age 67 • Saved $51/mo

-Larry lives in an established west Buckeye neighborhood with better road infrastructure than the newer east-side developments.
+Larry lives in an established west Buckeye neighborhood with better road infrastructure than newer east-side developments.
 Correcting his zip code classification saved $51/month.

 Best Car Insurance Companies for Buckeye Drivers